Patricia Canning Todd: Tennis career

 During her Grand Slam singles career, Todd was 2–0 versus Shirley Fry, 1–0 versus Katherine Stammers, 1–1 versus Hart, 0–1 versus Nancye Wynne Bolton, 0–1 versus Pauline Betz, 1–3 versus Osborne duPont, 0–2 versus Dorothy Bundy Cheney, and 1–6 versus Brough.

 As for tournaments that were not Grand Slam events, Todd won the singles and mixed doubles titles at the South American championships in 1947 and 1948.
 In 1942 and 1948, she won the U. S. Indoor National Championships.
 In 1950, she was the singles and doubles titlist at the Asian Championships and the Championships of India.
-She won both the singles and doubles titles at the Tri Cities Champiinships in Cincinnati, Ohio in 1951.
+She won both the singles and doubles titles at the Tri Cities Championships in Cincinnati, Ohio in 1951.
 She also won singles titles at the U. S. Hardcourt Championships in 1950 and 1951 and was the women's doubles champion there in 1950, 1955, 1956, and 1957.

 According to John Olliff and Lance Tingay of The Daily Telegraph and the Daily Mail, Todd was ranked in the world top 10 from 1946 through 1952 (no rankings issued from 1940 through 1945), reaching a career high of world no. 4 in those rankings in 1950.
 Todd was included in the year-end top ten rankings issued by the United States Lawn Tennis Association in 1942 and from 1944 through 1952, reaching a career high ranking of no. 4 in 1947 and 1949.
 She unsuccessfully complained about her no. 6 ranking in 1948, especially the placement of Beverly Baker, Gertrude Moran, and Hart above her, accusing the USLTA of having no standard ranking rules and of punishing her for refusing to play her semifinal match against Landry in Paris.

 Todd played doubles on the U.S. Wightman Cup team from 1947 to 1951, compiling a 4–1 win–loss record.

 Todd was nominated for induction into the International Tennis Hall of Fame in 2005, but she was not selected.
 She was inducted into the San Diego Tennis Hall of Fame in 2010.
 Todd was inducted to the Southern California Tennis Association Hall of Fame, 2011.

 Personal life

 Patricia married Richard Bradburn Todd on December 25, 1941.
-They had two children, Patrica Ann Todd on November 7, 1943 and Whitney Seaton Todd on July 1, 1953.
-She died on September 5, 2015 in Encinitas, California, at the age of 93.
+They had two children, Patrica Ann Todd on November 7, 1943, and Whitney Seaton Todd on July 1, 1953.
+She died on September 5, 2015, in Encinitas, California, at the age of 93.